-Khabarovsk is a city in Russia, the capital of Khabarovsk krai and Far Eastern Federal District.
-The city is standing on the right bank of the Amur River, on the Middle Amur lowland, about 20 km from the border with China.
+Khabarovsk is a city in Russia, the capital of Khabarovsk krai and the Far Eastern Federal District.
+The city stands on the right bank of the Amur River, on the Middle Amur lowland, about 20 km from the border with China.

-It is a major economic, transport and logistic, political and cultural center of the Russian Far East.
-The distance from Khabarovsk to Moscow is about 8400 km.
+It is a major economic, transport, logistic, political, and cultural center of the Russian Far East.
+The distance from Khabarovsk to Moscow is about 8,400 km.

 Until the middle of the 19th century, the territory of present Khabarovsk, in accordance with the Treaty of Nerchinsk, was a neutral territory between the Ch’ing Empire and the Russian Empire.